Foster Care

 Foster care is a safe place that gives a child and their birth family an opportunity to resolve conflicts or disruptions and learn healthy skills so the child can safely return home.
 Many birth families need help in learning effective parenting skills, overcoming substance use or learning healthy ways to cope from trauma they themselves have experienced.

 More than half of children who enter foster care are safely reunited with their birth families.
-If a child cannot be safely reunited with his or her birth family, the goal becomes to find a permanent home for the child through adoption, relative placement, custodianship (guardianship) or, for older youth, independent living.
+If a child cannot be safely reunited with their birth family, the goal becomes to find a permanent home for the child through adoption, relative placement, custodianship (guardianship) or, for older youth, independent living.

-KVC foster care services allow you to make a positive difference.
-By becoming a foster parent, you are opening your door to a child in need and providing a dependable, nurturing environment.
+KVC’s foster care services allow you to make a positive difference.
+By becoming a foster parent, you are opening your heart and home to a child in need and providing a dependable, nurturing environment.
 We understand this can be a challenging task, so we go to great lengths to provide families with resources and training necessary to successfully integrate the child into a new home.

-This program is funded in part under an agreement with the West Virginia Department of Health and Human Resources.
+This program is funded in part under an agreement with the West Virginia Department of Human Services.

 Click here for free resources on becoming a foster parent.